 An employee’s notice about the need for leave should be sufficient to make the Leave of Absence Specialist aware that it is for an FMLA-qualifying reason and should include the anticipated timing and duration of the leave.
 If the leave is due to an FMLA-qualifying reason for which the employee previously had FMLA leave, then the employee needs to mention the need for FMLA leave or the qualifying reason when providing notice.
 An employee has the obligation to respond to requests from the Leave of Absence Specialist for additional information to determine whether an absence is potentially FMLA-qualifying.

 If an employee fails to provide proper notice of the need for an FMLA-qualifying need, then FMLA coverage may be delayed for a period of time dependent on the facts and circumstances of the particular situation.

-The supervisor/responsible administrator provides notice to the employee that the leave is designated as FMLA-qualifying leave within five business days after complete, sufficient certification is provided or, where certification is not requested, within five business days after sufficient information is provided indicating an FMLA-qualifying leave is needed.
+Using Form WH 382, the Leave of Absence Specialist provides notice to the employee that the leave is designated as FMLA-qualifying leave within five business days after complete, sufficient certification is provided or, where certification is not requested, within five business days after sufficient information is provided indicating an FMLA-qualifying leave is needed.

 Summary of Responsibilities

 - Notify the supervisor/responsible administrator of a need for foreseeable FMLA-qualifying leave with at least 30 days notice whenever possible, so as not to unduly disrupt the work unit's operations.